How To Open a Car Detailing Business

 - What type of business are you starting?

 - How will you structure your business?

-- Who is your potential customer?
+- Who is your potential customer or customer base?

 - What is your market area?
 Who is your competition?

 - Who will run the business?
 Do you need employees?